Sewing Instructions for Curtains

 To determine how much lace material you will need:

 Time to purchase the fabric and curtain rod.
-You will need to figure the amount of material you will need including allowing for a pattern repeat.
+You will need to figure the amount of material you will need.
+Be sure to read our article on allowing for a pattern repeat before ordering.

 Get your pencil, paper and calculator.